 - Documentation by a healthcare provider of a positive history of chickenpox. - Immunization with a series of two varicella vaccines - Documentation of a positive varicella antibody titer - e.
 Tdap (tetanus, diphtheria, acellular pertussis): proof of one injection - f.
 Influenza (flu) vaccine: proof of annual influenza vaccine or justifiable reason for declination. - g.
-Covid vaccination (clinical facility requirement as of Aug 2021): documentation of two doses of the Pfizer or Moderna vaccine, or one dose of the Johnson & Johnson vaccine. - g.
 Meningococcal B vaccine: recommended a.
 Nursing students must meet core performance standards and minimal functional abilities to demonstrate both physical and emotional fitness for a safe client environment.
 Measures taken to determine such physical and emotional fitness shall be in compliance with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990, to prevent discrimination toward any individual on the basis of a handicap.

-12.7 Minimal Functional Abilities (Appendix D)
+11.7 Minimal Functional Abilities (Appendix D)